facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

         2. Item 2
         ///

+2. Generic list items inherit type from the current list and if starting a new list will assume the decimal type.
+List items following a generic list will not cause a new list as long as the list item is consistent with the current list type.

+    ```
+    i.  item i
+    #.  item ii
+    #.  item iii
+    iv. item iv
+    ```

+    //// html | div.result
+    i.  item i
+    #.  item ii
+    #.  item iii
+    iv. item iv
+    ////

-2. If using uppercase list markers, a list marker consisting of a single uppercase letter followed by a dot will require two spaces after the marker instead of the usual 1 to avoid false positive matches with names that start with an initial.
+3. If using uppercase list markers, a list marker consisting of a single uppercase letter followed by a dot will require two spaces after the marker instead of the usual 1 to avoid false positive matches with names that start with an initial.